frederic-perez/AmE-dictionary/dictionary.md

 __French door__ _n_ :four: (French doors) A door, usually one of a pair, of light construction with glass panes extending for most of its length. _French door fridge._
 __Friday__ :mega: /'fraIdi, -deI/
 __G-Man__
-__GED__ (GED exam) :two: The General Educational Development Test is designed for people who, for various reasons, did not graduate from high school but want a certificate equivalent to the traditional high school diploma. _GED exam._
+__GED__ _abbr_ :two: (GED exam) The General Educational Development Test is designed for people who, for various reasons, did not graduate from high school but want a certificate equivalent to the traditional high school diploma. _GED exam._
 __GMO__ _abbr_ :three: Genetically modified organism. _Reserve your non-GMO turkey now._ _ngmoproject.org_ _Raised humanely on healthful non-GMO feed._
 __GOP__
 __GRE__ A standardized test that is an admissions requirement for most Graduate Schools in the United States.